rwsbillyang/iReadPDF/README.md

 ## Background
 It is usually impossible to read a book continuously due to the interference of various affairs or activities.

+So when I read PDF books, I hope I have pdf reader:
+1. No ads
+2. starts up more quickly
-So when I read PDF books, I hope to restore the last reading state, including page position, scroll position,  zoom level, portrait or landscape, just for using the fragmented time as fully as possible.
+3. restore the last reading state, including page position, scroll position,  zoom level, portrait or landscape, just for using the fragmented time as fully as possible.

 Then iReadPDF app is born.